dineshjani/reallife-comment-system-master/README.md

 After download or clone run `npm install` to install all the dependancies.

-🙏 If you find this repo helpful then don't forget to give a start ❇️ to this repository. :)
+🙏 If you find this repo helpful then don't forget to give a star ❇️ to this repository. :)